 From flying taxis to delivery robots to micromobility—think shared bikes and scooters—transportation is evolving fast.
 How people and goods move will look starkly different in just a few years.
 American ingenuity is once again transforming how we travel and how we connect commerce.
-Our New Mobility Future will explore the promise and pitfalls of our new mobility future—and to discuss how we’re going to get there.
+Our New Mobility Future is exploring the promise and pitfalls of our new mobility future—and how we’re going to get there.

-General Stephen R. Lyons, U.S. Transportation Command, will deliver his talk “Globally Integrated Logistics and the Changing Character of War” as part of Our New Mobility Future on Tuesday, September 17, 2019, at 12 p.m.
+General Stephen R. Lyons, U.S. Transportation Command, delivered his talk “Globally Integrated Logistics and the Changing Character of War” as part of Our New Mobility Future on Tuesday, September 17, 2019, at 12 p.m.
 (ET).

 About the Speaker